1.1 Product Feed Introduction

 Feed Format

-That link should direct to a CSV or XML (RSS/Atom) feed using UTF-8 encoding.
-There must be a separate feed entry for each size variant, and the attribute names must match the names in the square brackets below.
+Your product feed should be shared via an HTTP(S) or (S)FTP URL hosted by you pointing to a CSV or XML (RSS/Atom) file using UTF-8 encoding.
+There must be a separate feed entry for each size variant, and the attribute names must match the names in the "Attribute" column of the tables below.

-If you already have a Google product feed, you’ll likely only need a few adjustments, the main one being the addition of an item_subgroup_id attribute.
+If you already have a Facebook or Google product feed, you’ll likely only need a few adjustments, the main one being the addition of an item_subgroup_id attribute.

 If you have multiple online stores or versions of your store with different sizing, product availability or languages, we require a separate product feed for each.